b00tl04d/ism-notes-from-year-2-sem-2-onwards/DFI/Lesson 2 (Understanding Computer Investigations).md

 Always maintain a journal to keep notes on exactly what you did - We always forget!

-You should always critique your own work – review is always necessary!
+You should always <b>critique</b> your own work – review is always necessary!